webyrd/imperishable-wonderland/perishable/how-I-think-about-relational-programming/book.md

 [TODO]

-# Constraints and consistency/inconsistency + many worlds interpretation---OS process metaphor
+# How to think about `absento`.

 [TODO]

-# Dan Friedman -- search strategy as an OS scheduling independent processes; complete search means that processes that don't diverge will run to completion, given enough time and memory
+# Confusion people have about `absento`.

+# Why program relationally?

 [TODO]

+# Purity --- friend or foe?

+[TODO]

+# Constraints and consistency/inconsistency + many worlds interpretation---OS process metaphor.

+[TODO]

+# Dan Friedman -- search strategy as an OS scheduling independent processes; complete search means that processes that don't diverge will run to completion, given enough time and memory.

+[TODO]

 # properties/desiderata of `run`, mk goals, etc.

 [program slicing in that online Prolog book]

+# When to design and implement a new constraint

+[TODO]

+# Performance

+[TODO]

+# Data representation

+[TODO]

+# Laziness

+[TODO]

 # Motivation for mk constraints.